 Shopping with teens in Dubai

 If you need to do some shopping in Dubai there are so many places to go.
 Shopping is a popular activity with travelling teenagers.
-You find American style, boutique shops and markets across the city centre.
+You find American style, boutique shopping malls and markets across the city centre.
 Below you will find some recommendations for shopping in Dubai with teenagers

 Dubai Mall is It is home to over 1,200 shops, 120 cafes and restaurants, 22 cinema screens, a luxury hotel, and world-class entertainment areas.
-Dubai Mall is the largest mall in the world.
+Dubai Mall is the largest mall in the world, and even includes an underwater zoo, ice-skating rink, gaming zone, and cinema complex

 Bur Dubai Souk is the local silk and fabric market.
 You can purchase fabric and have it made into clothes by the nearby tailors, you will also find Aladdin shoes”, Dubai t-shirts, and Burj Khalifa souvenirs.